livingdocsIO/documentation/reference-docs/server-extensions/hugo-dnd.md

       dir: 'agency' # Specify the directory that contains transformations for agency articles
       layouts: [ # Arbitrary number of targets possible
         design: 'timeline' # You'd typically want to specify your own design here
-        layout: 'regular' # This can be any layout that is embedded in your design
+        layout: 'regular' # This can be any contentType from your project.
         transformation: 'regular' # This corresponds to a file named 'regular.js' that holds code for this particular transformation
       ,
         design: 'limestone'